High-dimensional Newey-Powell Test Via Approximate Message Passing: Numerical performance

 \subsubsection{Supermarket data}

 We also apply the proposed heteroscedasticity test to the ``supermarket data" used in \citet{lan2016testing}.
-In their study, the authors extended the $t$-test and focused on testing $\beta_{0, j} \neq 0$ in a high-dimensional setting ($p \gg n$).
+The authors extended the $t$-test in their study and focused on testing $\beta_{0, j} \neq 0$ in a high-dimensional setting ($p \gg n$).
 The dataset consists of $n = 464$ daily records, where the response variable is the number of customers, and the covariates represent the sales volume of 6398 different products.
 Although the dataset is potentially heteroscedastic, the test proposed in \citet{lan2016testing} is robust to heteroscedastic errors.

 Similarly, we utilize the fused Kolmogorov filter \citep{mai2015fused} to reduce the number of covariates to $p = 928$, achieving $\delta = n/p=0.5$.
+The ratio $\delta =n/p= 0.5$.
+Note that this reduced dimension is well beyond the theoretical limit $O(n/\log(n))$, which ensures the sure screening property of the fused Kolmogorov filter.
+Thus, we have high confidence that the screening step only removes noisy features and retains all important features.
 After applying the decorrelation procedure, we employ a pair of $\ell_1$-regularized expectile estimators at $(\tau_1, \tau_2) = (0.2, 0.8)$ to construct the test.
-The test results indicate that 57 covariates potentially contribute to heteroscedasticity.
+The test results indicate that 61 covariates potentially contribute to heteroscedasticity.
+We also tested $\tau_1 = 0.4, 0.5, 0.6$ and $\tau_2= 0.8$.
+When using the pair $(\tau_1, \tau_2) = (0.6, 0.8)$, potentially 43 covariates contribute to heteroscedasticity.
+In addition, there are 34 common covariates detected by both $\tau_1 = 0.2$ and $\tau_1 = 0.6$.
+The other two pairs using $\tau_1 = 0.4, 0.6$ have more stable performance, overlapping 43 and 47 covariates with the pair using $\tau_1 = 0.2$.